wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hbase-tutorial-get-started-linux.md

 	- **Cluster Name**: Enter a name to identify this cluster.
 	- **Cluster Type**: Select **HBase**.
 	- **Cluster Operating System**: Select **Ubuntu**.
+	- **Version**: Select the version of the cluster that you want to use.
+For more information on what is included with different HDInsight versions, see [HDInsight cluster versions](/documentation/articles/hdinsight-component-versioning).
-	- **Subscription**: select your Azure subscription used for provisioning this cluster.
+    - **Subscription**: If you have multiple Azure subscriptions, select the one you want to use for this cluster.
-	- **Resource Group**: add or select an Azure resource group.
+	- **Resource Group**: Add or select an Azure resource group.
 For more information, see [Azure Resource Manager Overview](/documentation/articles/resource-group-overview).
 	- **Credentials**.
 Enter a password for the HTTP web service user.
 The default username is **admin**.
 You must also enter an **SSH Username** and either a **PASSWORD** or **PUBLIC KEY**, which will be used to authenticate the SSH user.
 Using a public key is the recommended approach.
 For more information on using SSH with HDInsight, see one of the following articles:

 		- [Use SSH with Linux-based Hadoop on HDInsight from Linux, Unix, or OS X](/documentation/articles/hdinsight-hadoop-linux-use-ssh-unix)